City Manager's Message

 When venturing to other destinations, there are plenty of options, including numerous GO Train, GO Bus and VIA Rail trips directly from Oshawa west to Toronto, east to Ottawa and to a multitude of other destinations.
 In addition to the city’s four Hwy 401 interchanges, work has begun on the Hwy 407 East Extension that will extend the highway to Harmony Road in Oshawa by 2015 and to Hwy 35/115 in Clarington by 2020.
 Oshawa also offers a full-service airport, as well as a deep water port.

 Downtown Oshawa will soon be home to a Holiday Inn Express hotel and conference centre located on the corner of Simcoe Street North and Richmond Street East.
-Construction could begin as early as fall 2013 and is expected to be completed by December 2014.
+Construction is expected to be completed by December 2014.

 Located in the heart of downtown is the General Motors Centre.
 Ranked one of the top venues of its size in the world, the GM Centre hosts the latest in top performers, including Elton John, Selena Gomez, Cirque du Soleil, Hedley, Riverdance and Johnny Reid.
 The venue is also home to the Oshawa Generals OHL Hockey Club and the Durham TurfDogs of the Canadian Lacrosse League.